 Ending blind spots

 Satellites allow us to monitor large areas of the globe, compensating for gaps in the terrestrial meteorology data-gathering network.
 Weather stations and buoys cannot cover the expanse of empty ocean where two thirds of all the precipitation falling on land originates.
 By contrast, the wide-area view provided by satellites in geostationary orbit can frame an entire weather system in a single optical or infrared image.

 Additional space-based instruments routinely provide measurements of climate-related variables such as water vapour and ozone concentrations in the atmosphere plus air and sea-surface temperatures.
 A radar-based instrument called a scatterometer uses reflected radar pulses to 'see' wind speed and direction across the sea surface.

 Meteosat and MetOp

-In 2002, the existing Meteosats were joined in orbit by the first Meteosat Second Generation (MSG) satellite, a more advanced design that has since formally entered service as Meteosat-8.
-MSG-2, now operating as Meteosat-9, was launched in December 2005 and MSG-3 was launched on 5 July 2012.
+In 2002, the existing Meteosats were joined in orbit by the first Meteosat Second Generation (MSG) satellite, a more advanced design that formally entered service as Meteosat-8.
+Three more MSG satellites followed and the last one, MSG-4, now operating as Meteosat-11, was launched in July 2015.

 In October 2006, the Meteosat weather satellites were joined by the first of a brand new generation of meteorological satellites with the launch of MetOp-A. MetOp-A, the first of three satellites developed under a joint programme between ESA and Eumetsat, provides a closer view of the atmosphere from low Earth orbit and delivers data that will improve global weather prediction and enhance our understanding of climate change.